- Residential Life

 30 Mac Hall Information

 30 Macalester Street is sandwiched between Bigelow and Wallace Halls.
 30 Mac was converted to a residential living area in the summer of 1997 with the help of a student design team.
-Rising sophomores, juniors, and seniors that desire a quiet living space free from the use of alcohol and illegal drugs may select a space in 30 Mac during the spring room draws.
+For 2016-2017 30 Mac is held for only rising sophomores.
+Rising sophomores that desire a quiet living space free from the use of alcohol and illegal drugs may select a space in 30 Mac during the spring room draws.

 Resident Information: Residents agree to a healthy living, substance free, lifestyle by completing the Healthy Living Agreement